-- What underlying relief is available to the individual, and the likelihood of prevailing335 - Whether the individual is able to retain an attorney to represent him or her in pursuing the underlying relief, in the event that the removal order is remedied, and - Whether the individual can afford all the fees associated with the motion to reopen, if applicable, the applications or petitions for relief, and resources required to adequately prepare the case.
+- Whether the motion to reopen would confer an automatic stay of removal, and if not, the likelihood that the relevant adjudicator would issue a discretionary stay - The benefits and risks of pursuing a motion to reopen - What underlying relief is available to the individual, and the likelihood of prevailing 368 - Whether the individual is able to retain an attorney to represent him or her in pursuing the underlying relief, in the event that the removal order is remedied, and - Whether the individual can afford all the fees associated with the motion to reopen, if applicable, the applications or petitions for relief, and resources required to adequately prepare the case.

 Having evaluated these various factors, practitioners should convey the options, and the risks and benefits of each, to the client so that the client can make an informed decision about how to proceed.
-It may be wise to convey these advisals to the client in writing, explaining all the risks of taking action, along with timing considerations, and of not taking action (including what future options might be available).
-For example, when it is unlikely that the motion to reopen will prevail and the individual is not in danger of imminent removal, practitioners should inform the client that filing the motion to reopen may attract ICE's attention and possibly lead to the client's detention.
+It may be wise to convey these advisals to the client in writing, explaining all the risks of taking action, along with timing considerations, and the risks of not taking action (including what future options might be available).
+For example, when it is unlikely that the motion to reopen will succeed and the individual is not in danger of imminent removal, practitioners should inform the client that filing the motion to reopen may attract ICE's attention and possibly lead to the client's detention.
 Conversely, when the client is detained and in danger of imminent removal, that reality would compel the filing of a motion to reopen even if just under sua sponte grounds along with a motion for a stay of removal.
-Part of this discussion should also include the fugitive disentitlement doctrine336 and criminal penalties associated with having a removal order.
+Part of this discussion should also include the fugitive disentitlement doctrine and criminal penalties associated with having a removal order.
 It is important for practitioners to consider applicable ethical rules and even the potential for personal exposure to criminal penalties.
-In this regard, practitioners must be mindful of the distinction between explaining the potential consequences of various courses of action, versus advocating for a particular course of conduct that could be perceived as an effort to evade law enforcement detection.337
+In this regard, practitioners must be mindful of the distinction between explaining the potential consequences of various courses of action, versus advocating for a particular course of conduct that could be perceived as an effort to evade law enforcement detection.